 - Are there any trends or changes on the horizon that could have an impact (good or bad) on your company?

-The economy also matters — the world economy, the U.S. economy, the regional and state economies, and the local economy.
-When the economy stalls, it can be difficult to sell anything, businesses included.
+The economy also matters, and market conditions factor in.
+When the world, U.S., state or local economy stalls, it can be difficult to sell businesses, at any price.
 Economic factors include:

 - Is the economy stable?
 Any risks looming?

 - What is going on with interest rates?

 - What is the status of the Mergers and Acquisitions (M&A) market?
 Are strategic buyers and Private Equity Groups (PEGs) active or sitting on their wallets?

 - At the low end of the market, are individual buyers buying?
 This may be contra-cyclical.
 In good times, individuals may not want to leave lucrative jobs.
 On the flip side, when people lose their jobs, some decide to buy a small business.